formkiq/formkiq-client-sdk-python/docs/RulesetsApi.md

 Update Ruleset

-Updates an existing ruleset; ONLY available with FormKiQ Enterprise
+Updates an existing ruleset; available as an Add-On Module

 ### Example